gabrieltempass/streamlit-navigation-bar/README.md

 * Style ``:link`` and ``:visited`` pseudo-classes and any CSS property for ``:hover``.
 * Select predefined themes to style the navbar.
+* Set light and dark mode styles for the navbar.
 * Apply a format function to the displayed pages.

 You are welcome to help develop these features and others.
 Below is a guide on